Client & Media Services

 New to Taylor?
 Are you attending Summer Orientation or planning to join us in Upland sometime soon?
-This is the place to learn about the technology Taylor makes available to you, what do bring, and how to prepare for your time at Taylor.
+This is the place for info about the technology Taylor makes available to you, what to bring, and how to prepare for your time at Taylor.

 Looking For a Job?

 Every year, Information Technology employs dozens of student workers.
 If you’re comfortable with computers and enjoy helping people, consider joining the team.
 Submit an Online Application.

-Your Taylor student ID number and username were included in your Admissions packet.
+Your Taylor student ID and username were included in your Admissions packet.
 Activate your Taylor account using Taylor’s Password Manager.
 Once your account has been activated, use your username and password to access Taylor email, myTAYLOR, Blackboard, and other important Taylor resources.
 Student usernames are based on PreferredFirstName_LastName (jim_brown or james_brown).
 You provided a preferred first name on your Taylor application.
 If you have misplaced the information mailed to you, please Contact the Admissions Office.

 Keep your Taylor password secure!
 No one from Taylor will ever ask you for your password.
 If you are having password trouble or have reason to believe your password is no longer secure, reset it using Taylor’s Password Manager.